iMMUNE DYSREGULATION IN LYME DISEASE

 Immune dysregulation and gastrointestinal symptoms

 The gastrointestinal system is highly sensitive to immune and autonomic signaling.
-Dysregulation can disrupt motility and coordination, leading to symptoms such as bloating, constipation, or discomfort.
+Dysregulation can disrupt motility and coordination, leading to bloating, constipation, or discomfort.

 How immune dysregulation relates to PTLDS